-- 3. In Genesys Administrator, navigate to Provisioning > Environment > Applications and open your Backend Server application. - 4.
+- 3. In Genesys Administrator, navigate to Provisioning > Environment > Applications and open your Web Engagement Server application. - 4.
 Click the Options tab and navigate to the [security] section. - 5.
-Set the trusted-ca-type option to PEM. - 6.
-Set the trusted-ca option to the path and file name for your trusted CA in PEM format on the Genesys Web Engagement Backend Server application host. - 7.
+Set the provider option to PEM. - 6.
+Set the trusted-ca option to the path and file name for your trusted CA in PEM format on the Genesys Web Engagement Server application host. - 7.
 Click Save & Close.